christianpaterson/christianpaterson/README.md

 - 🌳 I have been using HTML, CSS, and Javascript for over 1 year :)
 - 🌱 I am currently learning Python and C
-- 🔭 I’m also currently building Shopify stores
-- 💬 Ask me about Shopify store setups.
-I can help!
 - 📫 How to reach me: cpaterson152@gmail.com

 <h3>Things I code with: </h3>